protoben/resume/resume.md

 Objective
 ---------

-To apply a strong theoretical background to network and systems programming.
+To apply a background in theory to network and systems programming.

 Education